maxbrieiev/promise-redis/README.rst

 -------------

 `promise-redis` is a tiny library that adds promise awareness to `node_redis`_, the main node.js redis client.
+You may provide any promise-library.
+But if you don't provide any, then `native JavaScript Promise`_ will be used instead.

 Features:

 * It is agnostic about what promise library you use.
-You will want to provide promise library of your choice (no lock-in).
+You will want to provide promise library of your choice (no lock-in) or just use native JavaScript promises.

 * Nothing new to learn. `promise-redis` just lifts redis commands to return promises, and then exposes to you the original `node_redis`_ object.
 So for